Web

 First Visit

-Now it is time for the volunteer team's first visit at their chosen facility, accompanied by the facility's Activities Director and Pets for Life's Executive Director or other designated representative.
+Now it is time for the volunteer team's first visit at their chosen facility, accompanied by the facility's Activities Director and PFL Executive Director or other designated representative.
 We always have a list of facilities requesting volunteers, so we can find the right fit each volunteer team.
 This is the final evaluation of the potential volunteer team's suitability for therapy work.

-Upon successful completion of the "official" first visit, the team becomes a Certified Pets for Life Volunteer Team.
-Volunteers need to send separate photos of themselves and of their pet to the Pets For Life office so identification badges can be produced.
+Upon successful completion of the "official" first visit, the team is eligible to become a Certified Pets for Life Volunteer Team.
+Congratulations!

 bottom of page